Prevent and Treat Sour Crop or Impacted Crop

 Add probiotics, plain (unsweetened) yogurt, or real apple cider vinegar (with ‘mother’) to their food or water on a regular basis to keep their digestive system healthy.

 Change their water often and check food for mold or a rancid scent.
-Make sure they have clean food and water!

 Make sure your flock always has access to grit to help them break down their food as it passes through the gizzard.
-This can’t be stressed enough.

 How to Recognize Sour Crop & Impacted Crop

 Chickens will normally have an empty crop first thing in the morning.
 Allow them free choice feed during the day, but remove any excess food at night.
-This way it is much easier to tell if they have an impacted crop or Sour Crop.
+This way it is much easier to tell if they have an impacted crop or sour crop.

 When you first go out to the coop in the morning, watch for chickens that appear listless or are hiding in a corner.
 They should all come running for their first meal.
 Do all members of the flock have an empty crop?
 Here’s how to tell: